Sinnemahoning State Park

 Cross-country Skiing: Park trails and open fields are available for skiing with adequate snow cover.

-Snowmobiling: The park trail consists of 1.1-mile of joint-use road and 3.1 miles of trail for a total of 4.2 miles.
+Snowmobiling: The park trail consists of 1.1 miles of joint-use road and 4.1 miles of trail for a total of 5.2 miles.
 The trail is clearly delineated by signs and orange blaze markers.
 Current snow depths and conditions are posted on the state park website.

 Ice Fishing: Conditions permitting, all areas of the lake are open for ice fishing except within 50 feet of the trash boom by the dam.